In this section

 - 2019 - 2020 Annual Report

 Produced by the Department of Infrastructure, the GNWT’s 2030 Energy Strategy (Strategy) sets out the GNWT’s long-term approach to supporting secure, affordable and sustainable energy supply and use in the NWT.
-The Strategy is also directly linked to the Pan-Canadian Framework on Clean Growth and Climate Change and one of the main ways — along with the NWT Carbon Tax — the GNWT will reach the Framework’s first goal of transitioning to a lower carbon economy.
+The Strategy is also the GNWT’s primary mechanism — along with the NWT Carbon Tax — to reach the Framework’s first goal of transitioning to a lower carbon economy.

 For more information on what the GNWT is doing to support secure, affordable and sustainable energy supply and use in the territory, visit the Department of Infrastructure’s website.